mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/3-functional/9AKX-snapshot/README.md

 #### Procedure

-- This job triggers the litmus experiments which checks if the snapshot
+- This job triggers the litmus experiments which checks if the snapshot can be created successfully.
 - The litmus experiment receives the necessary parameters in form of pod environmental variables and updates the manifest files accordingly.
 - The first litmus experiment deploys busybox application.
 - The next litmus experiment updates the snapshot template with the pvc and namespace values.